theobald-software/theobald-software.github.io/_includes/_content/en/tables/extraction-settings.md

 #### Package Size

-The extracted data will be split into packages of the defined size.
+The extracted data is split into packages of the defined size.
 The default value is 50000 lines. <br>
 A package size between 20000 and 50000 is advisable for large amounts of data.
 0 means no packaging.
 Not using packaging can lead to an RFC timeout for large data extracts.